How to defrost a freezer quickly

 Defrosting a freezer is not a difficult task, but you’ll need to wait for the ice to melt in order to complete the job.
 The first thing you’ll need to do is prepare your freezer and properly store your food.

-1. First, unplug or turn off your freezer.
+First, unplug or turn off your freezer.
 If you have a small, more portable freezer, you can move it to your garage or outside to make clean-up easier.
 Next, remove all of the food from your freezer and place it in coolers to keep it from thawing.

 Lay towels or plastic liners on the floor in front of your freezer.
 You can also stuff the lower shelves with rags or old beach towels to absorb more moisture.
 Some freezers have a drainage hose to assist with removing water.
 If your freezer has one, place the end in a low basin or bucket.
 To assist with drainage, you can carefully place shims under the front legs of your freezer to angle it back toward the drainage hose.

-5. The safest and easiest way of defrosting a freezer is to simply let the ice melt on its own.
+The easiest way to defrost a freezer is to simply let the ice melt on its own.
 After you unplug your appliance, leave the door open and wait for the ice to melt on its own.
 If you want to expedite the melting process, you can put a fan near your freezer to help it defrost.
 Open the freezer door and position the fan so that air circulates into the freezer.
 The room temperature air will help the ice melt at a slightly faster pace.

 As the ice in your freezer melts, mop it up using rags or old towels.
 Beach towels can work well for this – their large size helps you mop up more water.
 Once all of the ice is melted and wiped away, you can start cleaning the inside of your freezer.
 Mix one tablespoon of baking soda with four cups of hot water, then use a rag to wipe down the racks, inner walls and door of your freezer.
 After that, use a damp cloth to dry everything.

-Learn more about Whirlpool® refrigerators and freezers
+Learn more about Whirlpool® Refrigerators and Freezers